-Audience Gratification as a prime focus for creation, it is important to understand that no one is going pay us to produce a piece of content we personally enjoy or wish for.
-Sometime there might be conflict of opinion internally.
-As one of popular Youtuber Matty Happoja analyzed, why his viewership declined.
-He admits, that he was self-centered and made content what he personally liked.
+Audience Gratification as a prime focus for creation, it is important to understand that no one is going to pay us to produce a piece of content we personally enjoy or wish for.
+Sometimes there might be conflict of opinion internally.
+As one popular Youtuber Matty Happoja analyzed, why his viewership declined.
+He admits that he was self-centered and made content what he personally liked.
 But gradually he realized that his content did not add value for his audience.
-Yes, it is said do what you love, but more importantly if you are producing something for someone else then know what they like.
+Yes, it is said to do what you love, but more importantly if you are producing something for someone else then know what they like.
 Sometimes the producer, creator or film maker gets flown with the idea that whatever they create is going to be liked by the audience.
-Today the producer needs to build a rapport with the audience, and take time to understand why the audience as spending their precious time and what they are seeking for.
+Today the producer needs to build a rapport with the audience, and take time to understand why the audience is spending their precious time and what they are seeking for.
 The one who understands this can crack the algorithm, TVT or box office collections.
 As the line between creator and consumer is getting blurred.
-Hence to win over digital audience the media professionals have to think like or even become the audience.
-Elihu Katz and his colleagues identified fourteen "important needs" and its thirty-five subcategories.
-But if we club it with Maslow's hierarchy of needs, we get some interesting results, here we can bifurcate it into Five major categories.
+Hence to win over the digital audience the media professionals have to think like or even become the audience.